GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor vs LG UltraGear 27GR95QE-B 26.5" QHD OLED 240Hz Gaming Monitor

 Frequently Asked Questions

-GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor excels if you value hdmi 2.1 ports support 4k @ 120hz for ps5 and xbox series x (utilizing dsc or chroma subsampling due to 24gbps bandwidth).
-LG UltraGear 27GR95QE-B 26.5" QHD OLED 240Hz Gaming Monitor is better if you prioritize woled panel delivers perfect black levels and infinite contrast with no blooming.
-Pick based on your budget and daily use.
+GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor is the better choice if you prioritize hdmi 2.1 ports support 4k @ 120hz for ps5 and xbox series x (utilizing dsc or chroma subsampling due to 24gbps bandwidth).
+LG UltraGear 27GR95QE-B 26.5" QHD OLED 240Hz Gaming Monitor wins if you value woled panel delivers perfect black levels and infinite contrast with no blooming.
+Both are rated highly (4.3★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure